weygoldt/labstarter/4_data.md

   - Place cleaned or transformed data here.
   - Generate these files using scripts.
   - Document processing steps if necessary.
-  - This is usually the final version of data that is directly used for plotting
+  - This is usually the final version of data that is directly used for plotting.
+  - If you plan to publish your work, this is also the data usually pubished with your manuscript and your code.

 If your analysis contains any model training, we usually store the trained model weights, checkpoints, and outputs in the `models/` directory.